Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 What if I feel fear or anxiety during the experience?

-This is not uncommon and can actually be a meaningful part of the healing process.
+Fear can be a natural and meaningful part of the process.

 Preparing for Your Journey